About the Journal

 Peer Review Process

-The practice of peer review is to ensure that only manuscripts of good quality are published.
+Peer review ensures that only manuscripts of good quality are published.
 It is a process at the heart of good scholarly publishing and is carried out in all reputable journals.
-Our referees play a vital role in maintaining the high standards of La Medicina del Lavoro and manuscripts are peer-reviewed following the procedure outlined below.
+Our referees play a vital role in maintaining the high standards of La Medicina del Lavoro, and manuscripts are peer-reviewed following the procedure outlined below.

 Initial manuscript evaluation